adjust/adobe_air_sdk/README.md

 ```

 Conversely, you can deactivate offline mode by calling `setOfflineMode` with `false`.
 When the adjust SDK is put
-back in online mode, all saved information is send to our servers with the correct time information.
+back in online mode, all saved information is sent to our servers with the correct timstamps.

-Unlike disabling tracking, this setting is *not remembered* bettween sessions.
+Unlike disabling tracking, this setting is *not remembered* between sessions.
 This means that the SDK is in online
 mode whenever it is started, even if the app was terminated in offline mode.

 [adjust.com]: http://adjust.com